fluent/fluent-bit-docs/administration/configuring-fluent-bit/yaml/configuration-file.md

   * Outputs

 {% hint style="info" %}
-YAML configuration is used in the smoke tests for containers so an always-correct up-to-date example is here: <https://github.com/fluent/fluent-bit/blob/master/packaging/testing/smoke/container/fluent-bit.yaml>.
+YAML configuration is used in the smoke tests for containers, so an always-correct up-to-date example is here: <https://github.com/fluent/fluent-bit/blob/master/packaging/testing/smoke/container/fluent-bit.yaml>.
 {% endhint %}

 ## Env <a href="config_env" id="config_env"></a>

-The _env_ section allows to configure variables that will be used later on this configuration file.
+The _env_ section allows the definition of configuration variables that will be used later in the configuration file.

 Example: